 Step 1 – Enter Sender’s Information

-Step 2 – Fill Out the Date of the Letter
+Step 2 – Fill Out the Date

 Write the date of the application approval letter.

-Step 3 – Enter the Recipient’s Information
+Step 3 – Add the Recipient’s Information

 Provide the recipient’s full name and current address, which is the applicant and prospective tenant.

-Step 4 – Enter the Property Address
+Step 4 – Include the Property Address

 Provide the complete street address of the rental property.